Onefootball/entity-rest-api/README.md

 Tests
 -----

-To run the tests you must install the test dependency:
+To run the tests that right now cover mostly the `api` features do:

-	go get github.com/DATA-DOG/go-sqlmock

-And then a normal:
+	cd api
 	go test

 License